Agenda

 Event Organizers: National Oceanography Centre, UK

 A tipping point is where a key threshold lies within a system beyond which a small change can trigger a rapid shift between substantially different system states.
 Whilst such changes may take place in years or decades, in the climate context they may take place over timescales of centuries or more.
 Ocean/climate tipping points include the slowdown of the Atlantic Meridional Overturning Circulation (AMOC), the loss of summer sea ice in the Arctic, the collapse of the West Antarctic Ice Sheet (WAIS) and the die off of tropical, shallow-water coral reefs.
 Ocean observations are key to better understanding the critical thresholds to large-scale abrupt changes in the ocean and modern technologies, including our ability to model ocean and atmospheric data may be critical in predicting the risks of crossing tipping points and the consequences of doing so, including climate feedbacks.
 The ocean may also have potential for mitigating the risk of crossing tipping points through management of human activities or through its role in carbon sequestration as a result of geoengineering or nature-based solutions (e.g. blue carbon ecosystem restoration projects).
-This event will discuss the ocean’s role in climate risks and as a potential mitigation to some of these risks.
+This event explored the ocean’s role in climate risks and as a potential mitigation to some of these risks.

 AGENDA